Contributing less to pollution and more to sustainability are great reasons to buy a solar energy system.

 Despite this comparatively fast pay-back period, many would-be solar owners are put off by the initial purchase price of a system.

 In a recent blog, we highlighted Solargain’s excellent interest free finance options, making it possible to enjoy the benefits of solar panels now, without paying the full price of the system upfront.
-You simply pay your system off in instalments with the help of the electricity savings you make each month.
+You simply pay your system off in installments with the help of the electricity savings you make each month.

 If you’d like more information about the real in-pocket savings you can make by switching to solar, get in touch with our friendly specialists today.